Pebaz/nimporter/README.md

     library dependency that imports Nim code behaves exactly like a pure-Python dependency).

-3. Docker: this is a possible application of Nimporter, but it requires the use of `nimporter compile` in order to let the Docker container not have to contain a Nim & C compiler and to ensure that the builds are cached.
+3. 🥉 Docker: this is a possible application of Nimporter, but it requires the use of `nimporter compile` in order to let the Docker container not have to contain a Nim & C compiler and to ensure that the builds are cached.

+Amazingly, Nimporter allows the end user installing a library built with Nimporter to not have to install Nim! 🥳 This is incredible and is accomplished by recompiling the same Nim extension to every desired platform, architecture, and C compiler that the library is supported on.
+Specifically, Nimporter tells the Nim compiler to compile the extension to C once for Windows, MacOS, and Linux and and then bundles all of the resulting C source files into the source distribution.
+At the time of the installation on the end user's machine, the appropriate set of C source files is selected that matches the user's environment! 🙂

+For binary distributions, this process just skips to the one set of C source files that matches the host's environment.
+One binary distribution per supported platform must then be built.

+This might sound complicated but Nimporter accomplishes this by requesting that the `setup.py` contain 1 line of code to find, compile, and bundle all of the C files necessary to be portable across platform, architecture, and C compilers.

 ## Computers Actually Exist